-If you've owned a fish tank, you're probably familiar with the dreaded brown mossy substance that can quickly take over your fish's home.
-It's brown algae and is especially common in new aquariums, which may cause concern for people new to owning fish.
+If you have owned a fish tank, you are probably familiar with the dreaded brown mossy substance that can quickly take over your fish's home.
+It is brown algae and is especially common in new aquariums, which may cause concern for people new to owning fish.

-In general, brown algae won't harm your fish if you keep it under control.
-Some fish do like to eat it and can help you clean up, though it's not good for the aquatic environment.
+In general, brown algae will not harm your fish if you keep it under control.
+Some fish do like to eat it and can help you clean up, though it is generally not good for the aquatic environment.

 The good news is that this issue is pretty easy to clean up.
-It's also relatively easy to stop brown algae from growing in your aquarium if you know what causes it.
+It is also relatively easy to stop brown algae from growing in your aquarium if you know what causes it.
 A few preventative measures will have your tank looking great and algae-free.

 Identifying a Brown Algae Problem

-Brown algae (also called gravel algae or silica algae) begin as brown patches on the gravel and/or glass of the tank.
-Once established, it can rapidly coat most surfaces of the aquarium with a thin, dark brown coating that is easily removed.
+Brown algae (also called gravel algae or silica algae) begins as brown patches on the gravel or glass of the tank.
+Once established, it can rapidly coat most surfaces of the aquarium with a thin, dark brown coating that is easily removed, for the most part.

 Unlike blue-green slime algae, it does not come off in large slimy sheets.
 These patches almost look furry.
-While they won't hurt your fish, the algae will cloud the water and generally make your tank look less appealing.
-It's also a sign that the chemistry of your tank isn't at an optimum balance.
+While they will not hurt your fish, the algae will cloud the water and generally make your tank look less appealing.
+It is also a sign that the chemistry of your tank is not at an optimal balance.

 Brown algae is a common occurrence in a newly set up aquarium.
 Tanks kept in shady places are also more likely to develop brown algae problems.
 In general, you can look at a few main causes:

 Silicates can build up through tap water that is high in silicic acid.
 It can also leach from some types of substrates.
 In addition to tap water, nitrates can build up from uneaten food, dead material, or an overstocked environment.
 Along with lighting, these should be your biggest concerns.
 If you check each of these potential causes, you should be able to balance the tank's nutrient and oxygen levels.